CenturyLinkCloud/PublicKB/AFv1/migration-faq.md

 ####  Why is AppFog v2 replacing AppFog v1?

 AppFog v1 was built on an older version of Cloud Foundry.
 There is no easy migration path between these versions.
 We decided that rather than carry AppFog v1's limitations to the new version of Cloud Foundry, we'd start over and work to build a platform for cloud-native apps that supports the latest and greatest CF features.
-Further, we are building a several new services to augment the core Cloud Foundry features.
+Further, we are building several new services to augment the core Cloud Foundry features.

 #### How do I export my data from AppFog v1 services?